-Having a new launch is the perfect time to examine your billing model, seeing whether it’s offering the best value to your customers.
+Having a new product launch is the perfect time to examine your billing model to see whether it’s offering the best value to your customers.
 Should you be providing more than one billing model?
-A one-off model simplifies the process, whereas a hybrid model of one-off/subscriptions could promote longevity and growth or you could make the jump to just offering subscriptions (something which we touch upon in the next section).
+A one-off model simplifies the process, whereas a hybrid model of one-off/subscriptions could promote longevity and growth.
+You could also make the jump to just offering subscriptions (something which we touch upon in the next section).

 The first step to deciding will be honing in on the customer personas you may or may not have already created.
-Personas are outlines of the ideal customer, collected from talking to your actual customers, doing research around potential prospects and identifying potential new audiences you’d target.
-These will be vital to find out which billing model aligns with what your customers want.
+Buyer personas are outlines of the ideal customer that your customer support team collected from talking to your actual customers, doing research around potential prospects, and identifying potential new audiences you’d target.
+Customer feedback and other info you gather will be vital to find out which billing model aligns with what your customers want.
 Are they needing a functional one-off product or is there potential for a tier to pay more for additional features and updates?

-Tip: Personas help to define what your customers value in your product and where you can expand from their needs.
+Tip: Market research and customer personas help to define what your customers value in your product and where you can expand from their needs.